University of Texas Law logo Update your account

 Toggle view New Mexico – 4.75 hrs

+You must claim and certify your credit online in Your Briefcase, you will then be provided a Certificate of Attendance for your records.
 UT Law CLE will report credit on your behalf to the State Bar of New Mexico within 30 days after the conference.
-You will receive a Certificate of Attendance at the conference to keep for your records.

 Toggle view New York – Available Via Reciprocity – 4.75 hrs

-As The University of Texas School of Law is a State Bar of California approved MCLE provider (#1944), and the State Bar of California is a New York Approved Jurisdiction, our courses are approved for MCLE credit based on a 50-minute credit hour, and in accordance with the Program Rules and the Regulations and Guidelines of the New York State Continuing Legal Education Board.
+As The University of Texas School of Law is a Oklahoma Bar Association presumptively approved MCLE provider (#169), and Oklahoma is a New York Approved Jurisdiction on List A, our courses are approved for MCLE credit based on a 50-minute credit hour, and in accordance with the Program Rules and the Regulations and Guidelines of the New York State Continuing Legal Education Board.
 More information and details can be found at Section 6 of the Regulations and Guidelines (PDF).

 New York MCLE credit is based on a 50-minute credit hour.
 This accreditation requires attendance verification.
 In compliance with the rules, UT Law CLE monitors and records attendee responses to questions that randomly appear during the live webcast presentation.
 The response record is detailed on the Certificate of Completion.